jakzal/phpunit-injector/README.md

 The service is found by its type, or an id if it's given in the `@inject` tag.

+The `createServiceContainer` method would be usually provided by a base test case or a trait.
+In case of Symfony, such a trait is provided by this package (see the next section).

 ### Symfony

 The simplest way to inject services from a Symfony service container is to include